flocknfirsupport/rap-capstone2026/README.md

 - **Scoring is heuristic.** Weights are calibrated against OPC, CHRC, and NIST guidance but have not been independently validated against compliance outcomes.
 - **Self-report limits.** All inputs are self-reported with no verification mechanism.
 The value depends on honesty.
-- **Coverage gaps.** Environmental impact, accessibility requirements, and francophone workforce considerations are not covered by the seven questions.
+- **Coverage gaps.** Environmental impact and francophone workforce considerations are not covered by the eight questions.
 Employers have a duty to inquire and follow through, i.e. on accommodation process, where coverage gaps may exist.
 - **Legal currency.** The legal references section includes a last reviewed date and can be updated whenever new legislation passes.

 ---